SAP/fosstars-rating-core/docs/qa.md

 ## Verification procedure

-An implementation of a rating of a score must pass all tests defined by test vectors.
+Rating procedures and scoring functions must pass all tests defined by test vectors.

-Let's say an implementation of a rating is defined as function `rating(v)`.
+Let's say we have a rating procedure `rating(v)`.
-The function takes a vector `v` that contains values of features, and returns a rating score.
+The procedure takes a vector `v` that contains values of features, and returns a score.

-Then, the following verification procedure can be applied to make sure that the function `rating(v)` behaves as expected:
+Then, the following verification procedure can be applied to make sure that the procedure `rating(v)` behaves as expected:

 ```